-All work completed at Florida public junior colleges or universities will be accepted by Chipola Junior College.
-However, in such cases the entire record will be accepted including a deficiency in grade or quality points if the transfer student did not have a 2.00 or better record which takes into consideration all courses attempted or pursued.
+All work completed at regionally accredited colleges and universities will be accepted toward graduation by Chipola Junior College.
+However, in such cases, the entire academic record will be accepted including a deficiency in grades or quality points if the student did not earn a 2.00 or better grade point average which takes into consideration all courses officially attempted or pursued.